PhD-CostaJunior/Clinical-data-analasis-pages/index.md

-# Clinical Data Analasis Page
+# Clinical Data Analyses
-By Abadio Costa-Junior
+**By Abadio Costa-Junior**

-Here you can find a portfolio Abadio's work as clinical data analises.
+Welcome!
+Here, you can find a portfolio of Abadio's work as clinical data analist.
+##
 You can use the [editor on GitHub](https://github.com/PhD-CostaJunior/Clinical-data-analasis-pages/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.